-The ISRP is concerned that many proposals lack elements that focus on communication and sharing of information at all scales (local, regional, and Basin-wide).
-Reductions in funding will likely exacerbate the situation given the low priority typically given to communication and information sharing activities in most projects.
-In addition, none of the proposals in the current review describe an approach that could be used to evaluate the efficacy of its information sharing activities, as previously recommended in the Resident Fish, Data Management, and Regional Coordination Category Review (ISRP 2012-6).
+The ISRP is concerned that many proposals lack elements that focus on communication and sharing of information at a range of scales (i.e., local, regional, and Basin-wide).
+Reductions in funding will likely exacerbate this situation given the low priority given to communication and information sharing activities in most projects.
+In addition, none of the proposals in the current review describes an approach that could be used to evaluate the efficacy of its information sharing activities, as previously recommended in the Resident Fish, Data Management, and Regional Coordination Category Review (ISRP 2012-6).
 Such an approach should include evaluation of user satisfaction and the impact of information and databases on restoration design and decision-making, identification of new user needs, and assessment of the extent of actual application of new approaches and techniques.

-- Ask project proponents to report not just biological and physical results but also the impacts of their project by describing how have they influenced management, benefited society, or improved effectiveness and efficiency. - Provide more support to disseminate project results to other practitioners and the public through various professional publications and forums.
-For example, policy makers should consider either (1) abandoning current plans that call for the dissolution of the Columbia Basin Bulletin or (2) developing replacement tools for comprehensive and timely, basinwide information sharing before terminating the current project. - Encourage and support workshops and web-based learning experiences on contemporary topics emerging at both sub-regional and Basin-wide scales.
+- Direct project proponents to report not only task completion and biological and physical results but also the broader impacts of their project by describing how they have influenced management, benefited society, or improved effectiveness and efficiency. - Provide more support to disseminate project results to other practitioners and the public through open-access journals and forums.
+For example, policy makers should consider either (1) re-funding the Columbia Basin Bulletin or (2) developing replacement tools for comprehensive and timely, Basin-wide information sharing. - Encourage and support workshops, webinars, and other web-based learning experiences on contemporary topics emerging at both sub-regional and Basin-wide scales.
+The culture associated with the Fish and Wildlife Program and the proponents conducting the restoration activities are evolving at an ever-increasing pace with the emergence of new technologies, knowledge, and environmental perspectives.
+The Program has an obligation to lead and assist in shaping the course of that evolution.